 *PLEASE READ* TO ALL NEW JELLYFISH TANK OWNERS:

-If this is your first order of jellyfish for a new jellyfish tank set up, please be aware that you may have been misled about how to properly cycle your aquarium.
+If you are setting up a new jellyfish tank, please be aware that you may have been misled about how to properly cycle your aquarium.

 If you have been instructed to “add a Bio-Starter and wait 10-14 days for the tank to cycle,” you have been misinformed and any jellyfish you add to your tank will not survive more than a week.